Inn on the Park

 No analysis available

-Strong, repeated evidence across many listings confirms that Inn on the Park has security guard service.
-At least 20+ remarks explicitly mention variants such as "24/7 security," "24 hr security," "security guard and resident manager on site," and "security on site," which is consistent across multiple agents rather than a one-off copy-paste error.
-This aligns with the historical MLS amenities data showing SECGUA in 16 of 20 listings.
+Strong, repeated evidence across many listings confirms Inn on the Park has security guard service.
+Current remarks mention it in numerous listings with phrases like "24/7 security," "24 hour security," "security guard," "security patrol," and "security on site," showing consistent agreement across multiple agents and descriptions.

-I searched for security patrol, roving security, or patrolled building language.
-Multiple remarks explicitly confirm ongoing security patrol/service at the building.
+I searched for security patrol, roving security, patrol service, or patrolled building language.
+The remarks clearly and repeatedly confirm security patrol service at the building.

 No analysis available